Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Preliminaries

 We now discuss the optimality of the upper bound in Theorem \ref{Main Upper}.
-The derivation of a minimax lower bound matching \eqref{eq:Upper Bound} is significantly more involved and hinges crucially on the sharpness of the embedding $\mathcal{H}^{\psi} \hookrightarrow L^{\infty}$, which in turn depends on the compactness properties of the domain $\mathcal{X} \subset \mathbb{R}^d$ (captured by the entropy condition in Assumption \ref{Domain Condition}) and the smoothness of the kernel $k$.
+The derivation of a minimax lower bound near-matching \eqref{eq:Upper Bound} is significantly more involved and hinges crucially on the sharpness of the weak embedding $\mathcal{H}^{\psi} \stackrel{w}{\hookrightarrow} L^{\infty}(\mathcal{X})$, which in turn depends on the compactness properties of the domain $\mathcal{X} \subset \mathbb{R}^d$ (captured by the entropy condition in Assumption \ref{Domain Condition}) and the smoothness of the kernel $\kappa$.
 Unlike the derivation of the upper bound, here the analysis does not reduce simply to a comparison of the index functions, as we must demonstrate the maximality of the spectral function $\psi$ in ``stretching'' the kernel class $\mathcal{H}_K$.
-Informally, we need to ensure that the enlarged (infinite-dimensional) ellipsoid $B(\psi(\mathcal{H}_K))$ is ``maximal'' in $L^{\infty}$, otherwise our use of $\mathcal{H}^{\psi}$ as a proxy for $L^{\infty}$ in the derivation of \eqref{eq:Upper Bound} is suboptimal (i.e. $||\cdot||_{\mathcal{H}^{\psi}}$ may provide a very coarse approximation of $||\cdot||_{\infty}$).
-We quantify this maximality via estimating the Bernstein widths of $\mathcal{H}_K$ in $L^{\infty}$, which can then be compared to the eigenvalues $\mu_i$ (the Bernstein widths of $\mathcal{H}_K$ in $L^{2}(\nu)$; see e.g. Prop.
+Informally, we need to ensure that the enlarged (infinite-dimensional) ellipsoid $B(\psi(\mathcal{H}_K))$ is ``maximal'' relative to $L^{\infty}(\mathcal{X})$, otherwise our use of $\mathcal{H}^{\psi}$ as a proxy for $L^{\infty}(\mathcal{X})$ in the derivation of \eqref{eq:Upper Bound} is suboptimal (i.e. $||\cdot||_{\mathcal{H}^{\psi}}$ may provide a very coarse approximation of $||\cdot||_{\infty}$).
+We quantify this maximality via estimating the squared Gelfand widths of $\mathcal{H}_K$ in $L^{\infty}(\mathcal{X})$, which can then be compared to the eigenvalues $\mu_i$ (the squared Gelfand widths of $\mathcal{H}_K$ in $L^{2}(\nu)$; see e.g. Prop.
 5 in \cite{mathe2008direct}) via the Gagliardo interpolation inequality.
 The former widths are independent of the measure $\nu$ and depend only on the smoothness of $\kappa$ (captured by its Fourier decay) and the compactness of $\mathcal{X}$.
-Intuitively, the embedding $\mathcal{H}^{\psi} \hookrightarrow L^{\infty}$ is sharp (and our learning rate in \eqref{eq:Upper Bound} is optimal) if the index function $\psi$ provides the correct ``change-of-measure'' from $\nu$ to the $d$-dimensional Lebesgue measure.
+Intuitively, the weak embedding $\mathcal{H}^{\psi} \stackrel{w}{\hookrightarrow} L^{\infty}(\mathcal{X})$ is sharp (and our learning rate in \eqref{eq:Upper Bound} is optimal) if the index function $\psi$ provides the correct ``change-of-measure'' from $\nu$ to the $d$-dimensional Lebesgue measure (see also Lemmas \ref{Isoperimetric Equivalance} and \ref{Alternative Spectral Estimates}, and Corollary \ref{Alternative Spectral Estimates with Escape Rate}).